1. What is a 1V90 or a 3V90 ? How do I register for these classes?

 Tri Beta has a list of tutors on their web site and posted in the class rooms.

 7. What can you do with a Biology degree if you don't make it into med school or dental school or vet school, etc...

 A biology degree is a well respected degree.
 Companies and graduate schools know that it is a rigorous degree and students earning this degree are motivated and intelligent.

 8. Who should I speak with if I have other general questions concerning The Department of Biology?

 If you are currently in a biology class, ask your professor.
-If not, try Robert Doyle or Ann Rushing or any of your past professors.
+If not, you may contact our Academic Support Associate, Tamara Lehmann at [email protected].

 9. What is the policy regarding credit for internships and/or summer research programs?